 - Awards: We typically prefer to write a profile piece on the individual who won the award (see profile pieces), which would also include information on the award.

 - Publications: Most publications will be included in our roundup of Professional Notes.
-(Submit to firstname.lastname@example.org.)
+(Submit by completing this form or emailing firstname.lastname@example.org.)
 Otherwise, we will often write publication stories either as research stories or profile pieces.
 To pitch a features publication story to the Newsroom, please consider:

 - Is a St. Thomas community member the primary author?